Sasquatch Mountain Resort, British Columbia

 - Most accommodations do not have garbage service.
 You need to take your household garbage to the local transfer station.
 It’s located by the fire hall on Laurel Road.
 You will pass it when you leave the village on Hemlock Valley Road.

-- Top attractions on the Sea to Sky Highway in British Columbia
+- The top attractions on the Sea to Sky Highway

 - The Best Road Trip from Vancouver for first time visitors